 It would be a stretch to say that every substance user has a mental disorder that requires medication.
 It is an even further stretch to say that every symptom of a diagnosed mental disorder is nothing more than a mental disorder when we know it could result from acting out unresolved traumas that check many boxes on the symptoms list.

 The point is that when a substance use disorder is present, the integrated treatment team cannot make an accurate mental health diagnosis until the substance use has stopped and some time has passed.
 The information doesn’t tell all, even with a previous medical history and treatment attempts.

-Let’s face it – if the past attempts of treating the problem were successful, the client would not be looking for more help.
+Let’s face it – if the past attempts at treating the problem were successful, the client would not be looking for more help.
 The question should always be, are the symptoms a result of substance use, psychosis from the substances, a mental disorder, unresolved trauma, or some or all combined?

 Professional Interventionists Can Help Your Family

 Earlier, we stated how almost every family of substance users believes the problem’s root cause is a mental disorder, especially in stimulant and amphetamine use cases.

 Sometimes, the families state their loved one was perfect until they started using substances.
 Others suggest their loved one experienced difficulties and struggles long before the substance use.

 When a family chooses a professional interventionist, they allow themselves to share the background story absent of the substance user.

 Providing truthful and accurate information can help the professional interventionist’s overall assessment and proper treatment recommendations.
 The interventionist may not be the substance user’s therapist, and they can be vital to the comprehensive treatment plan for both family and drug or alcohol users.

 Families trying to navigate the cause of the problem is not always the best course of action.
 As you have read throughout this article, there is no way to truly know where the symptoms come from until the substance use has stopped.